 Unlike services such as Hulu, which group multiple user profiles within one master account, YouTube TV uses Google accounts.
 A benefit to this arrangement is that each Google account associated with your YouTube TV subscription gets its own YouTube TV experience.
 Because they log in with their own Google credentials, there’s no need to share a single password with everyone in your family.

 Most of the channels included with a YouTube TV subscription let you watch their shows after they initially air, on-demand.
 It can be a handy way to catch up on any older episodes or seasons that aired before you started to record them using the DVR function.

-YouTube TV has a cool feature if you own a Google Home speaker like the Google Nest Mini and use a Chromecast device to watch YouTube TV: You can use just your voice to control functions like selecting a TV channels to watch live, start specific shows, record a show, or playback functions such as pause, resume, and rewind.
+YouTube TV has a cool feature if you own a Google Home speaker, like the Google Nest Mini, and use a Chromecast device to watch YouTube TV: You can use just your voice to control functions like selecting a TV channel to watch live, starting specific shows, recording a show, or using playback functions such as pause, resume, and rewind.
 Here’s how to set it up.

 Picture-in-picture for mobile

 If you’re an Android user, you can watch a minimized version of YouTube TV on your mobile phone or tablet while you do other tasks.
-This won’t work on an iPhone, but if you have an iPad that supports multitasking, you can accomplish the same thing.
+This won’t work on an iPhone until iOS 14, but if you have an iPad that supports multitasking, you can accomplish the same thing.

 No offline viewing

 This is one of the only serious drawbacks to YouTube TV.
 Unlike services such as Hulu + Live TV, which support offline viewing, you cannot download any content from YouTube TV to your mobile device for viewing without a network connection.
 For frequent travelers or those who want to watch without incurring mobile data charges, the absence of offline viewing could be a deal-breaker.